pyates86/start_engineering/README.md

 ## Git

+Git is a distributed version control system that tracks changes to code, allowing multiple developers to collaborate on projects.
+It stores code versions in repositories, enabling branching, merging, and rollback to manage updates efficiently, with platforms like GitHub or GitLab hosting remote repositories.

+Software engineers use Git to manage codebases, coordinate team contributions, and maintain project history.
+It’s essential for collaborative development, CI/CD pipelines, and open-source projects, ensuring code integrity and streamlined workflows.
+Learning Git is critical for careers in software engineering, DevOps, and team-based development.

  | Topic         | Description   |
  | :------------ | :-----------: |
  | [Github Overview](docs/github_overview.md) | An overview of GitHub, its uses, and its main concepts. |